Inflation and climate change: the role of climate variables in inflation forecasting and macro modelling

 This paper is part of a toolbox designed to support central bankers and financial supervisors in calibrating monetary, prudential and other instruments in accordance with sustainability goals, as they address the ramifications of climate change and other environmental challenges.
 The papers have been written and peer-reviewed by leading experts from academia, think tanks and central banks and are based on cutting-edge research, drawing from best practice in central banking and supervision.

-A Toolbox of Sustainable Crisis Response Measures for Central Banks and Supervisors – Second Edition: Lessons from Practice
+European Report Launch: A Toolbox for Sustainable Crisis Response Measures for Central Banks and Supervisors.

-A Toolbox of Sustainable Crisis Response Measures for Central Banks and Supervisors
+Americas Report Launch: A Toolbox for Sustainable Crisis Response Measures for Central Banks and Supervisors.